|

 that all emails or questions submitted to The Pond Report become the

 property of The Pond Report and may be re-printed.
+Your name will

-a question does not guarantee a response.
+not guarantee a response.

 Almost